brainlife/app-AFQ_figures/README.md

     "coronal": 85,
     "sagittal": 74,
     "axial": 48,
-    "AFQ": "testdata/track/tracts",
+    "wmc": "testdata/track/tracts",
     "t1": "testdata/anat/t1.nii.gz",
     "img_max": 2,
     "img_min": -0.5
 }
 ```
-If you have singlarity install on your local machine:
+If you have singularity installed on your local machine:

-3. Launch the App by executing `main`
+3. Launch the App by executing `main`.

+### Inputs

+You would need a White Matter Classification (WMC) structure and a T1w image to select the anatomical slices from.
+The default slices work well for the HCP t1 images if they have not been re-ACPC aligned.
+If you have ACPC aligned your t1 images using the ACPC alignment app on brainlife, the following values are a good starting point: coronal = 105, sagittal = 89, axial = 65.
+The img_min and img_max values refer to the value range displayed for the t1 image.
+The value range is calculated as follow (mean + img_min * std, mean + img_max * std).
+The default values are a good starting place, adjust them if your t1 is too dark or too light.

+## Output

+The output of this app will be a folder with images of the specified wmc tracts.

 ### Sample Datasets

-If you don't have your own input file, you can download sample datasets from Brainlife.io, or you can use [Brainlife CLI](https://github.com/brain-life/cli).
+If you don't have your own input file, you can download sample datasets from brainlife, or you can use [Brainlife CLI](https://github.com/brain-life/cli).

-## Output

-The output of this app will be a folder with images of the AFQ tracts.

 ### Dependencies